-Different pests call for different protocols, and your pest management program should account for all relevant possible threats so that you are prepared, should an issue arise.
+Your pest management program should account for all relevant possible threats so that you are prepared should an issue arise.
 You should also have preventive measures in place to try to avoid an area becoming too hospitable to a certain pest.

-Any large-scale infestation is enough to cause an uproar, but generally, cockroaches and rodents cause the most panic due to their unsanitary nature, followed by stinging insects, since students may be intensely allergic to stings.
-Do your due diligence to determine which pests are most prevalent around your school so that you have a strong prevention and reaction plan in place.
+Any large-scale infestation is enough to cause an uproar, but generally, cockroaches, rodents, and bedbugs cause the most panic due to their unsanitary nature.
+Do your due diligence to determine which pests are most prevalent around your campus so that you have a strong prevention and reaction plan in place.